crims0n-sky/AI_art/README.md

-AI art generator using openAI API
+AI art generator using openAI API {in progress}